YoC00lig/Elevator-Management-System/README.md

 <h1> ⚙️ Elevator management system</h1>
-<p> Application presenting a simulation of an elevator management system. </p>
+<p> The program presents an algorithm that handles the elevator management system.
+It also provides a visualization of the designed algorithm and allows the user to try it out. </p>

 <h3> ▫️ Algorithm: </h3>